TUNL-Enge/Doc-EPICSMotor/README.md

-# EPICS
+# EPICSMOTOR
-Documents and packages for epics installation
+Instructions and files for use with synApps motor record and MCB4B motion controller.